h1l1ch/budget-app/README.md

     * **Abstraction**.
 To make code easy to use and reveal only necessary parts all necessary code is returned and can be publically           accessed thank to the *closures*.

-      *Encapsulated function gets initally called.*
+      *encapsulated function gets initally called:*
       ```
          (function (budgetMod, UIMod) {...
       ```

-      *Only "returned" code can be publically accessed thank to the closures.*
+      *only "returned" code can be publically accessed thank to the closures:*
       ```
       ...return {
         init: function () {